pookjw/URLSchemeFinder/README.md

 - **The domain/default pair of (/tmp/URLSchemeFinder/Info.plist, CFBundleURLTypes) does not exist** error

- That error means URL Schemes doesn't exist.
+ That error means URL Scheme doesn't exist.
 Try another app.